Topics Map > GBIT Service Desk Services > Applications

 3. Files will download to your Downloads folder by default.
 You can view and edit the file from there.

-Uploading a file to a share:
+Uploading a File to a Share

 1. In Cyberduck, open the folder in the share where you want the file to be saved.
-Then, tap and drag the file from your computer to the Cyberduck window.

 2. A transfer window will show when the upload is complete.